DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 **Error Trapping**

-If the `.stplg.errmode` Boolean variable is set to true, an error log is opened on start up and the `.u.upd` function is wrapped in an error trap, so that if a bad message is received, it is not published but instead sent to the error log.
-The advantage of this is that bad updates are not sent through or replayed into the subscribers, which could cause issues, and they are easier to find and debug.
+If the `.stplg.errmode` Boolean variable is set to true, an error log is opened on start up and the `.u.upd` function is wrapped in an error trap.
+If an error is thrown by the STP when it receives and update from the feed, then the update is written to the error log.
+This should allow easier debugging during onboarding of new data feeds.
+Unless the feed is very unstable, this should not be necessary in production usage as it incurs a small overhead on each update.

 This mode is really designed for development/testing purposes, it shouldn't be necessary for a stable production feed and will add a small overhead to each update.